beenotung/map/docs/language-design.md

 Bracket expression gives priority to the expression inside the brackets.

 Example: `(1 + 2) * 3` will result in `9`

+### Symbol Name

+The symbol name is the identifier of a variable, function, class, etc. The symbol name can consist of letters, digits, underscores, hyphen, and dot.

+Example: `user-id`, `User`, `user.name`

 ### Variable Reference